akreienbring/s-central/README.md

 ## Why use it?

 Managing many Shellies in a network is a challenge.
 The original Shelly Control app is a good choice.
 But it is cloudbased.
 Hence you need an internet connection to control your devices.
-Shelly Central is needs only Wifi and your local network.
+Shelly Central needs only Wifi and your local network.
 It is Open Source and transparent.
-Your welcome to participate and enhance the features.
+You are welcome to participate and enhance the features.

 ## How to install

 - **Prerequisites**<br/>
   Install nodejs.
 Normally it includes the NPM packet manager.
 I tested the system with nodejs 20.x.

 - **Server (Client included)** <br/>
   Download the server release and unzip it in a directory of your choice.
 E.g. _/sb_ (Shelly Broker).
 Normally you run the server on a dedicated always-on-system.
 Like a NAS, a Rasberry or any other OS that can run nodejs.
 Navigate to that directory and type _npm install_.
 It might take a while untill all modules are downloaded.
 In the meantime you could...